francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 Several times one has to use higher order functions on a map.
 For example, a mapping operation needs to be applied to a the values of a map, or a filtering operation needs to be applied to the keys of a map.
 Because of Clojure's seq abstraction, each of this functions can be applied to a map.
-However, there is often some intermediate code require to get the operation to work just right.
+However, there is often some intermediate code required to get the operation to work just right.

 This library is intended to encapsulate the glue code for you.
 All of these functions are designed to implement a visitor